by Calculated Risk on 4/17/2018 09:22:00 AM

 Capacity utilization at 78.0% is 1.8% below the average from 1972 to 2017 and below the pre-recession level of 80.8% in December 2007.

 Note: y-axis doesn't start at zero to better show the change.

 The second graph shows industrial production since 1967.

-Industrial production increased in March to 104.1.
-This is 19.6% above the recession low, and is close to the pre-recession peak.
+Industrial production increased in March to 107.2.
+This is 23% above the recession low, and 2% above the pre-recession peak.